quicwg/base-drafts/draft-ietf-quic-transport.md

 Transport parameters with an identifier of the form `31 * N + 27` for integer values of N are reserved to exercise the requirement that unknown transport parameters be ignored.
-These transport parameters have no semantics, and can carry arbitrary values.
+These transport parameters have no semantics and can carry arbitrary values.